IdiFavour/IceandFireApi-/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## Test the Search

 To run the search input all characters of the word you want to search.

 ## Failed to Implement

 Pagination - Not enough Documentation on the api online or on the offical site to help futher understand what to do.

 Search by culture

+## Ice and Fire API

+this application was done using the iceandfireapi,